Adrian6303/Adrian6303/README.md

 # 👋 Hello, I'm Schiopu Adrian!

 ## 🚀 About Me
-I am a **21-year-old** passionate **Computer Science** student in my third year at **UBB FMI** in Romania.
+I am a **22-year-old** passionate **Computer Science** student at **UBB Faculty of Mathematics and Computer Science** in Romania.
 I have a strong background in software development and a deep interest in problem-solving, algorithms, and system design.
 My expertise spans multiple programming languages and technologies, making me adaptable and eager to learn new skills.

 ## 💻 Tech Stack